 The Audio Inspector would allow you to apply the following effects:

-Video tutorial on how to edit audio in Final Cut Pro
+Here's the video tutorial on how to edit audios in Final Cut Pro: